Skip to main content

 • Ponds - add detention / retention ponds with sizing

-• Overland Flow Paths - inform Level AI where low points can be in the roading network.
+• Overland Flow Paths - inform Level AI where low points can be in the roading network or where a drainage ditch is located.

 • Geotech